BibleNLP/ebible/README.md

-# bible-parallel-corpus
+# ebible-corpus
-Curated corpus of parallel data derived from the Bible.
+Curated corpus of parallel data derived from versions of the Bible provided by eBible.org.

 ## Copyright Restrictions